lowRISC/opentitan/hw/ip/alert_handler/doc/alert_handler.md

 {{% section2 Features }}

-- Differentially-signaled, asynchronous alert inputs from NumAlerts peripheral sources, where NumAlerts is a function of the requirements of the peripherals
+- Differentially-signaled, asynchronous alert inputs from NAlerts peripheral sources, where NAlerts is a function of the requirements of the peripherals

 - Ping testing of alert sources: responder module requests periodic alert response from each source to ensure proper wiring